 The first step every professional staging service will recommend is to simplify your home by removing clutter and personal items.
 You want buyers to instantly picture your home as their own, and can be easily distracted.
 Photos of your family, religious items and personal knickknacks only hinder this.

-Even well organized clutter makes your home look smaller, so pack up as much as possible and ship it to storage.
+Even well-organized clutter makes your home look smaller, so pack up as much as possible and ship it to storage.
 Remove all items from the kitchen and bathroom counters, eliminate unnecessary and bulky furniture and keep shelves, tables and other flat surfaces free of items.

 Hire a Staging Consultant

-Hiring a staging professional can be expensive, but they provide perspective.
+Hiring a staging professional can be expensive, but they provide a perspective.
 Rather than contracting a company to do all the staging themselves, find one that will give you a consultation, providing you with the game plan you need to tackle the job yourself.
-Instead of hiring hours of redecorating services that could take days, contract a consultant for a couple hours of planning and do the heavy lifting yourself.
+Instead of hiring hours of redecorating services that could take days, contract a consultant for a couple of hours of planning and do the heavy lifting yourself.

 Focus on “Hot Rooms”

-Most shoppers spend most time looking at your entryway and primary living area, the master bedroom and the kitchen, so focus your efforts on whipping these rooms into shape.
+Most shoppers spend the most time looking at your entryway and primary living area, the master bedroom and the kitchen, so focus your efforts on whipping these rooms into shape.
 Don’t neglect secondary rooms – particularly bathrooms – but spend your staging dollars and effort where they’ll have the biggest impact.